longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 reattached (by scaling its consuming workload up).
 Consider scaling workloads down and back up again as soon as possible after upgrading from a version without this mechanism (v1.5.1 or older) to v{{< current-version >}}.

+### Default Priority Class

+Longhorn v1.6.0 introduces the default Priority Class `longhorn-critical`, which has the highest value and ensures that Longhorn pods are not evicted by kube-scheduler when system resources are low.

+During upgrades, Longhorn applies the default Priority Class to components depending on specific settings.

+- When all volumes are detached and the Priority Class default setting is not customized, the default Priority Class is applied to all Longhorn components.
+The default Priority Class setting `priority-class` is updated.
+- When all volumes are detached and you have specified a value for the Priority Class default setting, the default Priority Class is applied only to user-deployed components.
+The default Priority Class setting `priority-class` is not updated.
+- When one or more volumes are attached, the default Priority Class is applied only to user-deployed components only if they haven't been set.
+The default Priority Class setting `priority-class` is not updated.

+If you want to apply the default Priority Class to system-managed components, you must detach all volumes and change the Priority Class default setting value after the upgrade is successfully completed.

+You can change these behaviors by modifying the parameters `defaultSetting.priorityClass` or `priorityClass` of user-deployed components in the [Longhorn Helm chart](https://github.com/longhorn/longhorn/blob/master/chart/) `values.yaml` file or the config map in [longhorn/deploy/longhorn.yaml](https://raw.githubusercontent.com/longhorn/longhorn/v1.6.0/deploy/longhorn.yaml) before starting the upgrade process.

 ### New Node Drain Policies Added

 There are two new options for the [Node Drain Policy](../../references/settings#node-drain-policy) setting.
 Both `Block